thommee/react-common-state-hooks/README.md

 It will all be done for you.

 #### Types of hooks
-The library provides three different types of hooks dedicated for most common used data types like simple values, lists & sets and records (maps):
+The library provides three types of generic hooks dedicated for most common used data types like simple values, lists & sets and records (maps):
-- `useGenericValue`: basic hook for reading and storing any values
+- `useValue`: basic hook for reading and storing any values
-- `useGenericList`: hook dedicated to use with list and sets
+- `useList`: hook dedicated to use with list and sets
-- `useGenericRecord`: hook for managing record-like data structures like maps and key-value storages.
+- `useRecord`: hook for managing record-like data structures like maps and key-value storages.

 #### Storing Data
 `react-generic-state-hooks` provides three types of data storages: